sustc-xylab/ARGpore2/README.md

 # ARGpore2

-**ARG identification** from nanopore 1D/2D reads (fasta format) and then carried out **taxonomy and plasmid annotation** of ARG-containing long reads.
+**ARG identification** from nanopore 1D/2D reads (fasta format) and then carried out **taxonomy and plasmid annotation** of nanopore reads.

-Please read below instruction carefully to avoid unnecessary errors for ARGpore implementation.
+Please read below instructions carefully to avoid unnecessary errors.

 ## Installation
 ### Pre-requisites for ARGpore